2019 Pulitzer Prize for Poetry long list.

 2019 Rilke Prize finalist, for a book "that demonstrates exceptional artistry and vision by a mid-career poet."

-2019 INDIE Prize finalist, for the best book from the American independent press.
+2019 INDIE Prize finalist, for best book from the American independent press.

 He's also edited several volumes of poetry, including New European Poets (Graywolf Press, 2008; w/ Wayne Miller), Literary Publishing in the 21st Century (Milkweed Editions, 2016; w/ Wayne Miller & Travis Kurowski), and Into English: Poems, Translations, Commentaries (Graywolf Press, 2017; w/Martha Collins).

-Prufer is Professor in the Creative Writing Program at the University of Houston and the low-residency MFA at Lesley University.
+Prufer is a professor in the Creative Writing Program at the University of Houston and the low-residency MFA at Lesley University.

-Among Prufer's awards and honors are four Pushcart prizes and several Best American Poetry selections, numerous awards from the Poetry Society of America, the Prairie Schooner/Strousse Award, two William Rockhill Nelson awards, and fellowships from the National Endowment for the Arts and the Lannan Foundation.
+Among Prufer's awards and honors are four Pushcart prizes and several Best American Poetry selections, numerous awards from the Poetry Society of America, and fellowships from the National Endowment for the Arts and the Lannan Foundation.
 His poetry collection How He Loved Them was long-listed for the 2019 Pulitzer Prize and received the Julie Suk Award for the best poetry book of 2018 from the American literary press.

 Born in 1969 in Cleveland, Ohio, Kevin Prufer received his undergraduate degree from the College of Letters at Wesleyan University.
 He has graduate degrees from Hollins University and Washington University.